1FIL0/Market-Engine-Shell-Network/README.md

 ## Notice
 Compiling this project on Windows is tricky and may suffer from platform-specific bugs.
-Advanced users can attempt compilation from source, but pre-built installers and archives are available at https://market-engine.xyz for a quick and stable setup.
+Advanced users can attempt compilation from source, but a pre-built installer and archives are available at https://market-engine.xyz for a quick and stable setup.

 ## Base Setup
 Create root market engine directory